Marcono1234/serial-builder/serial-builder-codegen/README.md

 should normally not have any effect, an inline comment is written in the generated code.
 If the provided serialization data is malformed, or if it cannot be recreated at all, an exception is thrown.
-That should normally only happen when the data is valid according to the serialization format grammar, but cannot actually be read by `ObjectInputStream`, or when it is not 'interesting', such as a top level `String` object, and is therefore not supported by the serial-builder API.
+That should normally only happen when the data is valid according to the serialization format grammar, but cannot actually be read by `ObjectInputStream`, or when it is not 'interesting' and is therefore not supported by the serial-builder API.
 If you are missing support for a use case, feel free to create a GitHub issue.

 For binary data written by `Externalizable.writeExternal` and the special `writeObject` method the generated code writes the data as one byte array because the serialization data includes no information about the data types.
 If you